 My life is not based on trusting myself alone.
 If it was like that then I would still be the drug-addict, promiscuous person I was in my teens and early adulthood.
 My life was never as rosy as it is now.

 I had the self-doubts about whether a person like me (who couldn’t stand babies or children before) could be a good mother?
-Or being a smoker, depended on drugs, I never trusted my body to be able to bear children.
+Or being a smoker, depended on drugs, I never trusted my body to bear children.
 I had fear of miscarriage.

 All that changed when I Found God.

-The one thing that cleared all my doubts and gave me the confidence to move ahead was God.
-After all, having faith is trusting in the unknown.
+The one thing that cleared all my doubts and gave me the confidence to move ahead was God, having faith is trusting in the unknown.